Kirkas1/polygons/README.md

 ---

-This fork adds pentagons in the style shown in the picture at the bottom.
+This fork adds circles in the style shown in the picture at the bottom.
 ![](./play/img/yay_pentagon.png)